 Thousands of injuries happen each year from slips, trips, and falls caused by defective stairs, wet floors, uneven ground, or other property-related flaws or oversights.
 Depending on the case, a property owner may be responsible for the accident, or he or she may not.

 For an owner or employee to be legally responsible for the injuries you suffered from slipping, tripping, or falling on someone else’s property, at least one of the following must be true:

-In these types of cases, you do not necessarily have to prove that you were being careful.
-All you need to do is clearly describe what you were doing so that an insurance adjuster will understand that you were not being careless or negligent.
+In these types of cases, you do not necessarily have to prove that you were careful.
+All you need to do is describe what you were doing so that an insurance adjuster will understand that you were not careless or negligent.

 Many slip-and-fall accidents can be stopped with appropriate maintenance and reasonable care in making a property safe for visitors.
 If there are dangers that can’t be corrected, the property owner or renter must sufficiently warn visitors of the risk.

 When you are injured in a serious Tulsa slip-and-fall accident, you might be able to make a personal injury claim against the property owner or property renter and whoever is in charge of the property’s maintenance.
 To be able to file a Tulsa slip-and-fall claim, you need to prove that: